haritsa12/CAD-IT-IoT-Application-Engineer-Recruitment-Code-Test/README.md

 # CAD-IT-IoT-Application-Engineer-Recruitment-Code-Test

+FILE TO RUN : - no.1.py for problem no.1
+              - no.2.py for problem no.2
+              - no.3.py for problem no.3

 No.1

 Problem Definition: Fetching and join data of local json file and web(cloud) json file. local json file contains salary data meanwhile cloud json file contains user information.
 We have to convert user;s salary from IDR to USD.